Ruby and Sapphire: Aluminum-rich gems

 Aurora Red Oriental Hyacinth

 Violet Oriental Amethyst

-Corundum, a high-pressure aluminum oxide, is found with silica-poor aluminum-rich metamorphic rocks in areas with abundant metapelite (mica-rich rocks).
-Such metapelite may contain a variety of alumino-silicate porphyroblasts (larger crystals in a matrix of smaller crystals) such as mica, kyanite, garnet, sillimanite, andalusite, vermiculite & cordierite.
-The corundum itself is typically found in vermiculite schist & aluminum-rich serpentinites.
+Corundum is often found in mica schists surrounded by metapelite (pelitic schist) that often have avariety of alumino-silicate porphyroblasts (large crystals in a matrix of smaller crystals) such as mica, kyanite, garnet, sillimanite, andalusite, vermiculite & cordierite.
 Vermiculite schist is considered an alteration product of a former metapelite in which metapelite was desilicated leaving mica-rich rock known as vermiculite schist or glimmerite schist.
 After I realized there was a close association of vermiculite with ruby, I discovered several ruby deposits in Wyoming.

 Corundum has been found at a number of places in Wyoming.
 One locality northwest of Jeffrey City, known as the Red Dwarf deposit (sections 13 and 24, T30N, R93W), was investigated by me several years ago.
 The deposit consists of corundum gneiss & schist.
 I mapped a 5,000 foot strike length with widths of 20 to 50 feet.
 The rock has 1 to 10% corundum porphyroblasts encased in zoisite-fuchsite reaction rims & considerable fuchsite (green mica) and zoisite pseudomorphs after corundum.
 Where found, some of corunudum is translucent with good color.